10 Best Apps For Small Business Owners

 Quickbooks

 Quickbooks has been around for a long time.
 How long?
-So long that its original release back in the 1980s actually ran on MS-DOS, proving itself as a staple for business owners of all kinds.
+It has been so long that its original release in the 1980s ran on MS-DOS, proving to be a staple for business owners of all kinds.

 Its latest incarnation, Quickbooks Online, is a cloud-based service providing small business owners with robust accounting and cash flow management.
-There is even a freelance option with specific features aimed at independent workers and other self-employed consultants.
+There is even a freelance option with specific features for independent workers and other self-employed consultants.

 Pricing for Quickbooks starts at $10 a month for the freelance edition and scales up to $40 a month for the top-tier option.
-You’ll often see 50% off specials if that’s a little too pricey.
+If that’s too pricey, you’ll often see 50% off specials.

-And Quickbooks has many integrations to other popular small business tools.
+Quickbooks, including QuickBooks Pro, has many integrations with other popular small business tools.
 For example, you can create a QuickBooks woocommerce integration if you have an online shop.

 Slack

-There is a seemingly endless flood of apps and services out there to help you and your employees stay in contact, but Slack is one of the biggest and most beloved.
+There is a seemingly endless flood of apps and services to help you and your employees stay in contact, but Slack is one of the biggest and most beloved.

 With an easy-to-use interface and playful features (I’m looking at you, Slackbot), it’s no surprise that Slack is catapulting through the charts for business owners of all kinds.
 Here at crowdspring, we love Slack and find it’s an especially valuable tool for our team.

-A surprising variety of businesses and organizations use Slack for real-time chat, file sharing, and audio/video calls.
+A surprising variety of businesses and organizations use Slack for business, real-time chat, file sharing, and audio/video calls.
+To further enhance your Slack experience, consider integrating an AI-powered knowledge bot for Slack, which can streamline information retrieval and improve team productivity.

-Slack’s feature-rich free package might be all you need, but there are also paid tiers starting at $7 a month per user.
+Slack’s feature-rich free package might be all you need, but there are also paid tiers starting at $7 monthly per user.
 Paid features include archives of all messages, group video and audio calls, screen sharing, and more.

 Todoist